1uciuszzz/1uciuszzz/README.md

 ### Hi there 👋

-- I'm a student 🚀 from The College of Post and Telecommunication of WIT.
+- I'm a student 🚀 come from The College of Post and Telecommunication of WIT.
 - I'm currently 🤪 learning Algorithm...
 - Ask me about everything at ✨ [here](https://github.com/n1ckzhao/n1ckzhao/issues/new)